Strengthening Our Public Schools

 Expanding Access to High Quality Preschool

-I’m advocating for the City expanding its own preschool capacity by opening additional classrooms to better meet the needs of Cambridge families and advocating for more funding in scholarships for low-income children to attend high quality community based preschools.
+I’ve been advocating for the City expanding its own preschool capacity by opening additional classrooms to better meet the needs of Cambridge families and advocating for more funding in scholarships ($1 million dollars) for low-income children to attend high quality community based preschools.

 In addition, I’m fighting to: